pnnl/tesp/doc/Code_Reference.rst

   - **tesp_support**; Python code for agents, configuration and post-processing.

     - *TMY2EPW.py*; command-line script that converts a TMY2 file to the EnergyPlus EPW format.
+    - *TMY3toCSV.py*; converts TMY3 weather data to CSV format for common use by agents.
     - *__init__.py*; boilerplate for a Python package
     - *api.py*; collects Python import statements needed to use public functions from Python code outside of this directory.
     - *auction.py*; supervises one double-auction and multiple HVAC agents for a feeder; communicates via FNCS with GridLAB-D and PYPOWER/AMES